sebi2805/proiect-tss/mutmut-report.md

 ## Requirements

-- A Linux or macOS environment
+- A Linux or macOS environment.
+This is mandatory because this library does not have support for Windows, we are using WSL.
 - Dependencies installed from `requirements.txt`

 ---